How to Manually Install WHMCS

 - Click Continue if everything checks out.

-- Enter your License Key you received from WHMCS and the database you previously created, then click Continue.
+- Enter the License Key you received from WHMCS and the database you previously created, then click Continue.

-- Enter the details in the form for the administrator account so that you can access and setup your WHMCS installation, then click Complete Setup.
+- Enter the details in the form for the administrator account so that you can access and set up your WHMCS installation.